-Capcom talks original Resident Evil inspiration, chances of revisiting previous games
+Capcom talks original Resident Evil inspiration, chances a revisiting previous games

 Posted by GoNintendo Oct 01 2012 20:52 GMT in Nintendo Stuff